munificent/craftinginterpreters/book/closures.md

 closures.
 Those closures could be anywhere in the VM's memory.

 The first step is to give the VM its own list of all open upvalues that point to variables still on the stack.
-Seaching a list each time the VM needs an upvalue sounds like it might be slow, but in practice, it's not bad.
+Searching a list each time the VM needs an upvalue sounds like it might be slow, but in practice, it's not bad.
 The number of variables on the stack that actually get closed over tends to be small.
 And function declarations that <span name="create">create</span> closures are rarely